scollinspt/website/content/authors/admin/_index.md

 email: ""
 ---

-Professor of Physical Therapy with a teaching emphasis on clinical inquiry, reasoning, clinical physiology and cardiopulmonary physical therapy.
-Founded and directed the Plymouth State University DPT program but relinquished administrative duties in 2020 in order to focus on scholarship (teaching and research).
-Scholarly interests include developing a unified physiological theory of adaptation as a conceptual foundation of physical therapy practice while considering its logical and epistemological implications.
+Professor with a teaching emphasis on clinical inquiry, physiology and cardiopulmonary physical therapy.
+Founded and directed the Plymouth State University DPT program and relinquished administrative duties in 2020 in order to focus on scholarship (teaching and research).
+Current scholarly interests include developing a unified physiological theory of adaptation and stress disequilibrium.